dominodatalab/Domino_Base_Images/Domino_Analytics_Distribution/latest/README.md

 * Jupyter, Jupyterlab, VSCode, Rstudio

 ## Change Log
+* July 9th, 2021
+  * Remove bintray from list of apt sources as it was retired on July 4th
 * May 3rd, 2021
   * R 4.0.2 => 4.0.5
   * Miniconda 4.7.12.1 => py38_4.8.3